JEONGSEJIN/NLP-Basic/README.md

-# NLP-NaturalLanguageProcessing-Basic
+# NLP-Basic
-This Repository is NLP(Natural Language Processing) BABY
+This Repository give Knowledge of NLP(Natural Language Processing)